maksim-mitrofanov/Stanford-CS193p-UIKit/Assignments/Assignment 4/Readme.md

 UIViewPropertyAnimator, UIDynamicAnimator, Timer, Gesture recognizers

 ## Objective
-The assignment is to add animation to the Set Game and combine it with previous assignments 1 and 3.
+The objective of the Assignment IV is to add animation to the Set game and combine the first three assignments into one.
+The assignment must be submitted using the submit script before the deadline.
 The required tasks include animating the rearrangement of cards, dealing of new cards, discovery of a match, and flipping over of cards.
-The implementation must use UIViewPropertyAnimator, UIDynamicAnimator, and the UIView class method transition(with:...).
-A theme-choosing MVC should be added to Concentration game.
-The Set and Concentration games should be combined into a single application using a tab bar controller.
+The animation implementation must use UIViewPropertyAnimator, UIDynamicAnimator, and the UIView class method transition(with:...).
+Additionally, the application must support the theme-choosing MVC and be combined with the Concentration game into a single application using a tab bar controller.
+The game must work properly and look good in both Landscape and Portrait orientations on all iPhones and iPads.

 ## Required Tasks (short)
 - Continue to play a solo game of Set as required by Assignment 3